marado/dotvim/README.md

   [sleuth](https://github.com/tpope/vim-sleuth) which will make vim automagically enter a TAB when editing a TAB-using file, and a space when editing a space-using file.
+* If you're a git user, installing [fugitive](https://github.com/tpope/vim-fugitive) will make your life better.